mrocklin/thesis/linear-regression.md

 \label{fig:linregress-xy}
 \end{figure}

-The solution to this problem can be posed as a matrix expression.
-The $\beta_i$ which minimize the squared error of the above equation can be computed by the following:
+The solution to this problem can be posed as the following matrix expression which will serve as the input to our compilation chain.

 $$ \beta = (X^TX)^{-1}X^Ty $$